cerse/2019-01-25-ArgyleHouse/README.md

 Please see the link above for the full Code.

 If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (Iain Fiddes, Mario Antonioletti, Geoff Lee, Sean McGeever, Giacomo Peru).
 All reports will be reviewed by the organisers and kept confidential.

+Please refer to the [accessibility statement](https://cerse.github.io/AccessibilityStatement.html) for this web site.